doc-metrix/cpu/README.md

 $ npm install -g bower
 ```

-To [install](http://bower.io/docs/api/#install) the latest specification,
+To [install](http://bower.io/docs/api/#install) the latest documentation,

 ``` bash
 $ bower install doc-metrix-cpu
 ```

-Bower will place the specification in a `bower_components/` directory within the current working directory.
+Bower will place the documentation in a `bower_components/` directory within the current working directory.

-To [update](http://bower.io/docs/api/#update) to the latest specification,
+To [update](http://bower.io/docs/api/#update) to the latest documentation,

 ``` bash
 $ bower update doc-metrix-cpu